-Established in 2002, the Quality in Healthcare ACT Awards highlight the dedication of individuals and teams who make significant positive contributions to the health sector.
-They also recognise innovations that improve the delivery of safe, quality care within the ACT.
+The Quality in Healthcare ACT Awards were held on Wednesday 4 December 2019 highlighting the dedication of individuals and teams who make significant positive contributions to the health sector.

 The awards are open to all health sector employees in the ACT, including: